Women Who Care

 WWC funds eligible 501(c)(3) organizations who enhance the quality of life for families in Elk County.
 More information on applying can be obtained by contacting the Elk County Community Foundation.

-Download Fillable Application.pdf This form can be downloaded and returned via email to email@example.com.
+This is the list of guidelines and form which can be downloaded and returned via email to firstname.lastname@example.org.
 The deadline date for applications is August 15th.

 Choosing organizations to Fund